olivierlacan/olivierlacan.com/_posts/2019-12-20-loud-and-clear.md

 An easy trap to fall into when you get into serious voice recording gear is accoustic room treatments such as foam, bass traps, and even recording booth kits.
-The whole point of cardioid polar pattern microphones is that they already
+The whole point of cardioid polar pattern microphones is that they already ignore much of a room's reflective noise.

 [image]: {{ site.url }}/assets/microphone-setup.jpg
 [mic-technique]: {{ site.url }}/assets/microphone-sweet-spot.jpg